+The Hormuz confrontation is no longer only an energy story.
+Military pressure and shipping risk are moving together.
+That mix makes each official signal more consequential.
 Iran asserted control over the Strait of Hormuz on March 30, 2026, despite a month of intensive military strikes by US and Israeli forces.
-Military operations aimed at neutralizing Tehran’s maritime capabilities have successfully eliminated high-ranking commanders and destroyed inland infrastructure, yet the strategic bottleneck of the world energy trade stays firmly under Iranian influence.
+Military operations aimed at neutralizing Tehran's maritime capabilities have successfully eliminated high-ranking commanders and destroyed inland infrastructure, yet the strategic bottleneck of the world energy trade stays firmly under Iranian influence.
 Naval intelligence reports suggest that Iranian forces have refined their asymmetric tactics, using mobile missile batteries and swarming drone technology to monitor every vessel attempting to transit the narrow waterway.
 This persistent presence has effectively granted Tehran a veto over global energy flows.

 Israel and US forces targeted several command centers in the past forty-eight hours, seeking to break the blockade.
 Bloomberg Economics reported that while these strikes have sharply degraded conventional military assets, they have failed to dislodge the specialized units managing maritime interdiction.
 Strategic analysts observe that Iran has prioritized the maintenance of its naval chokepoint over the defense of its own territorial airspace.
 This focus allows Tehran to exert maximum economic pressure on Western allies without needing to win a traditional blue-water naval engagement.

 Shipping data shows a 60% decline in daily tanker traffic compared to the previous year.
 Maritime security consultants emphasize that Iran has deployed advanced sea mines that are difficult to detect with current minesweeping technology.
 This technical advantage has forced the US Navy to adopt a more cautious posture, slowing the pace of escort missions.
-So, the volume of crude oil reaching global markets have dropped steeply, creating a supply-side shock that is rippling through commodity exchanges.
+So, the volume of crude oil reaching global markets has dropped steeply, creating a supply-side shock that is rippling through commodity exchanges.

 Crude Oil Markets Hit Multiyear Highs